Victoria Beckham Is Launching Her Own Skincare Line

-Victoria Beckham, perhaps the poshest celeb-turned-beauty entrepreneur, is coming for your skincare routine, too.
+Victoria Beckham, perhaps the poshest celeb-turned-beauty entrepreneur, is coming for your skincare routine.
 She just announced that she's launching her very own skincare line.

 Beckham first entered the beauty game in 2016 with a 14-piece makeup collection with Estée Lauder.
 Inspired by the fashion designer's signature look, the collaboration included smoky eyeshadows, smudge-ready eyeliners, and nude lip gloss.
-Unsurprisingly the limited-edition products sold out, along with the larger second collection that launched this past fall.
+Unsurprisingly, the limited-edition products sold out, along with the larger second collection that launched this past fall.

 RELATED: Spice World's Costume Designer Shares the Craziest Mishaps from the Set